-Another contender knocked out in UK leadership race
+Another contender exits race to succeed Boris Johnson

 In her pitch to take the helm of the party, Braverman had promised to pull the UK out of the jurisdiction of the European Court of Human Rights (ECHR) and stop the influx of migrants arriving in the UK by boat.
 A prominent Brexiteer, she had also positioned herself as a sharp critic of “woke” culture and vowed to rid British politics of “all this woke rubbish.”
 Like almost every other contender, she had promised to lower taxes and maintain the UK’s military support for Ukraine.

-Of the five remaining candidates, former chancellor Rishi Sunak remains in first place after Thursday’s ballot, securing the support of 101 MPs.
+Of the five remaining candidates the three favourites are former chancellor Rishi Sunak, who remains in first place after Thursday’s ballot, securing the support of 101 MPs.
 Junior trade minister Penny Mordaunt and Foreign Secretary Liz Truss follow in second and third place, with 83 and 64 votes, respectively.

 While eight prospective leaders entered the contest to succeed Johnson, Chancellor Nadhim Zahawi and former foreign secretary Jeremy Hunt were eliminated in the first round of voting on Wednesday.
 According to the party’s rules, candidates failing to receive the support of 30 MPs are knocked out during the first ballot, with the lowest-scoring candidate eliminated in each subsequent round of voting.
 When only two remain, the party’s members across the country will choose a winner by postal vote.